High Court of Australia: Judicial associates

 Each judge engages associates for assistance in exercising their functions.
 The usual practice is to engage two associates simultaneously for a one-year term.
-Additionally, the Chief Justice is assisted by a legal research officer employed by the court library.
+Additionally, the chief justice is assisted by a legal research officer employed by the court library.

-Associates have varying responsibilities; typically their work involves legal research, assistance in preparation for oral arguments, tipping in court during oral argument, editing judgments and assisting with extrajudicial functions, such as speechwriting.
+Associates have varying responsibilities; typically their work involves legal research, assistance in preparation for oral arguments, tipping in court during oral argument, editing judgments and assisting with extrajudicial functions, such as speech-writing.
 Associates are typically recruited after having graduated from an Australian law school with grades at or near the top of their class.
 Hundreds of applications for associate positions are received by the High Court annually.

 Many High Court associates have gone on to illustrious careers.
-Examples of former associates include Adrienne Stone and Nicola Roxon.
+Examples of former associates include Nicola Roxon, Adrienne Stone and George Williams.

 Three High Court justices served as associates prior to their elevation to the bench: Aickin to Dixon, Gageler to Mason, and Edelman to Toohey.

 Facilities

 Building

 The High Court of Australia building is located on the shore of Lake Burley Griffin in Canberra's Parliamentary Triangle.
 The High Court was designed between 1972 and 1974 by the Australian architect Christopher Kringas (1936–1975), a director of the firm Edwards Madigan Torzillo and Briggs.
 The building was constructed from 1975 to 1980.
-Its international architectural significance is recognised by the Union of International Architects register of 'Architectural Heritage of the 20th Century'.
-It received the Australian Institute of Architects 'Canberra Medallion' in 1980 and the award for 'Enduring Architecture' in 2007.
+Its international architectural significance is recognised by the Union of International Architects register of Architectural Heritage of the 20th Century.
+It received the Australian Institute of Architects Canberra Medallion in 1980 and the award for Enduring Architecture in 2007.
 The High Court was added to the Commonwealth Heritage List in 2004.

 Online

 The High Court makes itself generally available to the public through its own website.
-Judgment Alerts, available on the Court's website and by email with free subscription, provide subscribers with notice of upcoming judgments (normally a week beforehand) and, almost immediately after the delivery of a major judgment, with a brief summary of it (normally not more than one page).
-All of the Court's judgments, as well as transcripts of its hearings since 2009 and other materials, are made available, free of charge, through the Australasian Legal Information Institute.
-The Court has recently established on its website an "eresources" page, containing for each case its name, keywords, mentions of relevant legislation and a link to the full judgment; these links go to the original text from 2000 onward, scanned texts from 1948 to 1999 and facsimiles from the Commonwealth Law Reports for their first 100 volumes (1903 to 1959); there are also facsimiles of some unreported judgments (1906–2002).
+Judgment alerts, available on the Court's website and by email with free subscription, provide subscribers with notice of upcoming judgments (normally a week beforehand) and, almost immediately after the delivery of a major judgment, with a brief summary of it (normally not more than one page).
+All of the court's judgments, as well as transcripts of its hearings since 2009 and other materials, are made available, free of charge, through the Australasian Legal Information Institute.
+The court has recently established on its website an "eresources" page, containing for each case its name, keywords, mentions of relevant legislation and a link to the full judgment; these links go to the original text from 2000 onward, scanned texts from 1948 to 1999 and facsimiles from the Commonwealth Law Reports for their first 100 volumes (1903 to 1959); there are also facsimiles of some unreported judgments (1906–2002).
 Since October 2013, audio-visual recordings of full-court hearings held in Canberra have been available on its website.